Welcome Aboard!Bergen – gateway to the fjords

 Into the fjords

-In autumn, we explore Hjørundfjord, hidden away in the Sunnmøre Alps.
-We’ll also call at the scenic village of Urke.
-Here, you can admire thousand-year-old farms, the fjord, and the lush mountainsides.
+In spring, from April to May*, and in fall, from September to October, your ship will sail to Hjørundfjord, hidden away in the Sunnmøre Alps.
+There’ll also be a call at the scenic village of Urke to gaze at the view of thousand-year-old farms, the fjord, and the lush mountainsides.

 Mountains and roses